+Option Opportunity Risks and Mitigations 1.
+Status quo (no change required) The opportunity would remain the same Trustees do not have access to upto-date information of owners and shareholders in a central register Potential delays in processes, preventing trustees being able to provide basic services Owners may not receive updates.
 Some owners may wish to retain a tupuna name on a land title Creation of a register where contact details can be accessed by trustees, owners, and others who are authorised to act on behalf of owners, would mitigate these risks 2.
-Enabling an upto-date central register of all owners/trustees Make trust information more accessible through a central trust register of all whenua Māori owners and trustees in Pātaka Whenua to enable better land administration Would make finding relevant information easier and less time consuming Improved governance and decision-making over whenua Māori, and would help reduce financial strain on entities Relies on new succession orders for any updates i.e. a significant amount of information will remain out of date/irrelevant May require a substantive research exercise to locate information relating to all other parcels of land.
-This will need clear expectations of what information is included Potential for breach of privacy issues arising if not managed well Owners not being comfortable with their details being shared If the wrong information is shared could result in personal/collective claims Privacy issues would need to be carefully thought through and managed to reassure users This should include storage and adhering to privacy principles An opt-out scheme could be used If consent was required for information to be added on the register gaps in information might arise if it was not provided willingly
+Enabling an up- to-date central registrar of all owners/trustees Make trust information more accessible through a central trust register of all whenua Māori owners and trustees in Pātaka Whenua to enable better land administration Would make finding relevant information easier and less time consuming Improved governance and decision-making over whenua Māori, and would help reduce financial strain on entities Relies on new succession orders for any updates i.e. a significant amount of information will remain out of date/irrelevant May require a substantive research exercise to locate information relating to all other parcels of land.
+This will need clear expectations of what information is included Potential for breach of privacy issues arising if not managed well Owners not being comfortable with their details being shared If the wrong information is shared could result in personal/collective claims Privacy issues would need to be carefully thought through and managed to reassure users.
+This should include storage and adhering to privacy principles An opt-out scheme could be used If consent was required for information to be added on the register gaps in information might arise if it was not provided willingly